revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

     }}
 ```

-- When using field-based access, adding other entity-level methods is much more flexible because Hibernate won’t consider those part of the persistence state.
-To exclude a field from being part of the entity persistent state, the field must be marked with the @Transient annotation.
+- When using field-based access, adding other entity-level methods is much more flexible because Hibernate won’t consider those part of the persistence state.To exclude a field from being part of the entity persistent state, the field must be marked with the @Transient annotation.

-- Another advantage of using field-based access is that some entity attributes can be hidden from outside the entity.
-An example of such attribute is the entity @Version field, which must not be manipulated by the data access layer.
-With field-based access, we can simply omit the getter and the setter for this version field and hibernate can still leverage the optimistic concurrency control mechanism.
+- Another advantage of using field-based access is that some entity attributes can be hidden from outside the entity.An example of such attribute is the entity @Version field, which must not be manipulated by the data access layer.With field-based access, we can simply omit the getter and the setter for this version field and hibernate can still leverage the optimistic concurrency control mechanism.

 Property-based access

-Example 2.
-Property-based access
+Example 2.Property-based access

 ```java
 @Entitypublic class Simple {